Humbermed

 Every offshore worker must undergo and pass a medical examination which classifies them as medically fit to work in the offshore environment.
 For UK waters, only physicians who are approved by the Offshore Energies UK Health Advisory Committee, should carry out the examination.
 Offshore Energies UK were previously known as Oil and Gas UK and prior to that UKOOA.

-Offshore Energies UK (OEUK) has introduced revised medical guidelines which come into force from the 1st May 2024.
+Offshore Energies UK (OEUK) has introduced revised medical guidelines which come into force on the 1st October 2024.

-As approved OEUK doctors, we must follow this new guidance.
+As approved OEUK doctors from 1st October 2024 we must follow this new guidance.

 The following are some examples, which may help you to prepare for your medical.